-This is a program that we favour for night classes, special modules classes, one-on-one classes or group classes.
+This is a program that we favour for night classes, special modules classes, individual classes or group classes.
 It proposes a complete learning framework for adults across 3 levels, including beginner, intermediate and advanced.

 This course aims to provide students with basic communication skills at the beginner level and beyond.
-The objectives are to facilitate the acquisition of communication and competency including true beginners of French Language.
+The objectives are to facilitate the acquisition of communication and competency including true beginners of the French Language.
 This is a method that is designed to help prepare people for D.E.L.F.
 (Diplôme d’Etudes en Langue française) an internationally recognized benchmark for students studying French as a Second Language.